chirlu/sox/msvc10/Readme.txt

-This directory includes hand-crafted project files for building SoX using the Microsoft Visual C++ 10.0 compilers (available through Visual Studio 2010 or by downloading the freely-available Microsoft Windows SDK 7.1).
-The hand-made project files may be obsoleted by additional CMAKE support in the future, but for now, this is the easiest way to build SoX with MS Visual C++.
+This directory includes hand-crafted project files for building SoX using the Microsoft Visual C++ 10.0 (or later) compilers, available through Visual Studio 2010, Visual Studio 2012, or by downloading the freely-available Microsoft Windows SDK 7.1.
+This is the easiest way to build SoX with MS Visual C++.
-The resulting sox.exe has support for all SoX features except magic, ffmpeg, and pulseaudio.
+The resulting sox.exe has support for all SoX features except magic, ffmpeg, ladspa, and pulseaudio.
 LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll), libsndfile (libsndfile-1.dll), and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.
-OpenMP support is available only via Visual Studio 2010 Professional (it is not availalble if you build SoX via Visual Studio 2010 Express or via the Microsoft Windows SDK).
+OpenMP support is available only if using Visual Studio Professional or higher - it is not available if you build SoX via Visual Studio 2010 Express or via the Microsoft Windows SDK.

 How to build:

 1. If you don't already have it, install .NET 4.0 (required for msbuild).

-   If you don't already have Visual Studio 2010 or the Windows SDK 7.1 installed, download and install the Windows SDK 7.1 from Microsoft:
+   If you don't already have Visual Studio 2010 (or later) or the Windows SDK 7.1 (or later) installed, download and install the Windows SDK 7.1 from
+   Microsoft:

    http://www.microsoft.com/downloads/en/details.aspx?FamilyID=6b6c21d2-2006-4afa-9702-529fa782d63b&displaylang=en

-   Be sure to include at least the following features:
+   When installing the Windows SDK, include at least the following features:
-   Windows Headers and Libraries - Windows Headers Windows Headers and Libraries - x86 Libraries Windows Native Code Development - Tools
+   * Windows Headers and Libraries - Windows Headers
+   * Windows Headers and Libraries - x86 Libraries
+   * Windows Native Code Development - Tools
-   Windows Native Code Development - Visual C++ Compilers
+   * Windows Native Code Development - Visual C++ Compilers

-2. Check out the SoX git code into a directory named sox.
+2. Put the SoX code into a directory named sox.

    Extract the source code for the other libraries next to the sox directory.
 Remove the version numbers from the directory names.